balvig/.dotfiles/notes.md

 ## Up next

+- Automatically set upstream when trying to push
 - Sort out zsh on nitrou.io
 - Setup shortcut for toggling vimux
 - Make binstubs work on nitrous